A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Application to liquid explosives

-The initial-state data are ancient, but reliable and still referred to, e.g. \cite{SheffieldEtAl2001} and \cite{ZhangEtAl2002} for IPN.
-However, they can vary slowly over time, so the detonation properties too.
-No references here ensure that measurements were carried out with the same batches of explosives over short enough periods.
-For NM, four data sets -- $I$, $II$, $III$, $IV$ -- at $T_{0}=4$ C and $p_{0}=1$ bar were thus used to assess the sensitivity of the calculations to small variations of the initial state.
-For NM $I$, they were taken in Brochet and Fisson \cite{BrochetFisson1969}, and for NM $II$ in Davis, Craig and Ramsay \cite{DavisEtAl1965} except for $c_{0}$ taken in \cite{BrochetFisson1969}.
-For NM $III$, the initial properties are those in Lysne and Hardesty \cite{LysneHardesty1973} except for $C_{p_{0}}$ calculated with the fit $C_{p_{0}}${ (J/kg/K) }$=1720.9+0.54724\times T_{0}${ (C)} of Jones and Giauque's measurements \cite{JonesGiauque1947} between the melting ($245$ K) and ambient ($298$ K) temperatures; the CJ properties are those in \cite{BrochetFisson1969}.
-For NM $IV$, $\rho _{0}$ and $\alpha _{0}$ were calculated with the fit $\rho _{0}{ (}${ kg/m}$^{{ 3}}{ )}=1152.0-1.1395\times T_{0}{ (}${ C}${ )}-1.665\times 10^{-3}\times T_{0}^{2}{ (}${ C}${ )}$ in Berman and West \cite{BermanWest1967}.
-For IPN, the data were taken in \cite{BrochetFisson1969}, for NPNA3 in Bernard, Brossard, Claude and Manson \cite{BernardEtAl1966}, and for TNT in \cite{DavisEtAl1965} and \cite{Garn1960} except for $c_{0}$ identified to the constant $a$ of the linear asymptote $D=a+bu$ to Garn's shock Hugoniot measurements \cite{Garn1959}.
-The derivatives of $D_{\text{CJ}}^{\left(\text{exp}\right) }$ necessary to implement the Inverse Method could be found only for NM and IPN.
-Tables VI and VII-right show those of $D_{\text{CJ}}^{\left( \text{exp}\right) }\left( T_{0},p_{0}\right)$ for NM and IPN, respectively, from \cite{BrochetFisson1969}.
-Table VII-left shows those of $D_{\text{CJ}}^{\left( \text{exp}\right) }\left(T_{0},w_{0}\right)$ for NM from \cite{DavisEtAl1965}, obtained from isometric mixtures of NM and acenina at mass fractions $w_{0}$.
-Acenina was introduced in \cite{DavisEtAl1965} as the equimolar mixture of methyl cyanide ($CH_{3}CN$), nitric acid ($HNO_{3}$) and water, so its atomic composition is proportional to that of NM ($CH_{3}NO_{2}$).
+Although old, the initial properties in \hyperref[tab:Tab5]{Table \ref{tab:Tab5}} are accurate and still referred to, e.g. \cite{{SheffieldEtAl2001},{ZhangEtAl2002}} for IPN.
+For liquids, they can vary slowly over time and from one batch to another, which may explain the small differences between authors for NM.
+Here, no references ensure that the detonation measurements with the same batch of explosive were made over short enough periods.
+Four data sets for NM -- $I$, $II$, $III$, $IV$ -- were used to statistically assess the sensitivity of the calculations to small differences in these properties.
+For NM-$II$, they were taken from Brochet and Fisson \cite{BrochetFisson1969}, and for NM-$I$ from Davis et al. \cite{DavisEtAl1965} except for $c_0$, taken from \cite{BrochetFisson1969}.
+For NM-$III$, they are those from Lysne and Hardesty \cite{LysneHardesty1973} except for $C_{p_0}$, calculated with the fit $C_{p_0}${ (J/kg/K)}$=1720.9+0.54724\times T_0${ (C)} of Jones and Giauque's measurements \cite{JonesGiauque1947} between the melting ($245$ K) and ambient ($298$ K) temperatures.
+For NM-$IV$, $\rho_0$ and $\alpha_0$ were calculated with the fit $\rho_0$ { (kg/m$^{-3}$)}$=1152.0-1.1395\times T_0${ (C)}$-1.665\times 10^{-3}\times T_0^{2}${ (C)} from Berman and West \cite{BermanWest1967}.
+For IPN, the data were taken from \cite{BrochetFisson1969}, for NPNA3 from Bernard et al. \cite{BernardEtAl1966}, and for LTNT from \cite{DavisEtAl1965} and \cite{Garn1960} except for $c_0$, taken as the constant $a$ of the asymptote $D=a+bu$ to Garn's shock Hugoniot measurements \cite{Garn1959}.